mehakpkaur/mehak-102317094/README.md

-# Topsis-Mehakpreet-102317094
+# TOPSIS Implementation in Python

-A Python library for calculating TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) scores and rankings via Command Line.
+This project implements the **TOPSIS (Technique for Order Preference by Similarity to Ideal Solution)** multi-criteria decision-making method in Python.

+##  Features

+- Accepts CSV file as input
+- Supports multiple criteria weights
+- Supports impact values (+, -)
+- Outputs ranked alternatives
+- Easy to use command-line interface

+---

 ##  Installation

 ```bash
 pip install Topsis-Mehakpreet-102317094